dmbaturin/scripts/README.md

 * motto_clock.sh

-    Adds a time themed motto to date output.
+    Shows the current time plus a time-themed motto in the style of medieval tower clocks.

 * ceval.pl

     Compiles and executes C one-liners with gcc.
-Usage example: ./ceval.pl 'int a = 5 % 2 == 0 ?
-1 : 0; printf("%d\n", a);'
+Usage example: `./ceval.pl 'int a = 5 % 2 == 0 ?
+1 : 0; printf("%d\n", a);'`

 * maya_timestamp.py

     Converts UNIX timestamp to the Maya calendar date.
-Usage example: "./maya_timestamp.py $(date +%s)".
+Usage example: `./maya_timestamp.py $(date +%s)`.

 * gost94sums.sh

-    Creates GOST94 sums file in format analogous to the usual md5sums or sha1sums.
+    Creates GOST94 sums file in format analogous to the usual md5sums or sha1sums (may not work with new OpenSSL versions).

 * otpgen.pl